-An analysis of steps taken by Mexico in fulfilment of its international level pledges shows that, as a member, Mexico participated in more than 30% of Council panels and interactive dialogues.
-It also leads on a number of norm-setting thematic initiatives, but does not lead on initiatives focused on responding to urgent situations.
-In terms of cooperation with Special Procedures, Mexico maintains a Standing Invitation and has facilitated a 63% of the country missions requested, it responded to 69% of the communications it received during the period under review.
-Its UPR report was presented by a ministerial-level delegation, and Mexico participated in the review of 172 other UN member states (first cycle) and all 192 States in the second cycle.
-Mexico is Party to all the core human rights conventions but tends to report late (5 reports were submitted late).
-Mexico made a voluntary contribution to OHCHR in 2018, and hosts an OHCHR country office.
+An analysis of the steps taken by Mexico in fulfilment of its international level pledges shows that, as a member, Mexico participated in around 25% of Council panels and interactive dialogues.
+It, nonetheless, leads on a number of norm-setting thematic initiatives on civil and political rights, as well as on economic, social and cultural rights (see below for the detailed list of resolutions sponsored by Mexico).
+In terms of cooperation with Special Procedures, Mexico maintains a Standing Invitation, has facilitated a 64% of the country missions requested and responded to 63% of the communications it received during the period under review.
+Its UPR report was presented by a ministerial-level delegation, and Mexico participated in the review of 172 other UN member States during the first cycle and all 192 States during the second cycle.
+Mexico is Party to all the core human rights conventions and although it tends to report late (5 reports were submitted late), none of its periodic reports are overdue.
+Mexico made a voluntary contribution to OHCHR in 2019, and hosts an OHCHR country office.